LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part4.md

     1. Why won't we always have access to this "integrated instrumentation"?
     2. Give an example of a team from our branch that uses "custom instrumentation".
 Why did they choose this method?
 3. Some would say that manual instrumentation is sort of an art.
 In what cases should we avoid instrumenting our library/code?
 What would be considered over-instrumenting?
 4. Add instrumentation to an existing code.
-Talk with your tutor for more info.
+Talk with your mentor for more info.

 ## Outcome

-You should finish this part after you added instrumentation to an existing component given you by your tutor.
+You should finish this part after you added instrumentation to an existing component given you by your mentor.